 A level of opportunity in the Kingdom of God is not earned, it is assigned by Divine election.
 (Although who can say what God will do on the behalf of any individual who seeks Him with a perfect heart?)

 Notice, in the following quotation, how a level of opportunity is assigned by election.
 We say level of opportunity because it is just that—an opportunity.
 We are not forced to do anything; neither are we guaranteed that we will not lose our inheritance.
 The opportunity for glory is there.
 It is up to us to grasp the prize, the goal for which we have been grasped by God the Father in Christ.

-But to sit on my right hand and on my left hand is not mine to give; but it shall be given to them for whom it is prepared.
+“but to sit on My right hand and on My left is not Mine to give, but it is for those for whom it is prepared.”
 (Mark 10:40)

 The expression “for whom it is prepared” reminds us of John 14:3: “I go to prepare a place for you.”